vseloved/cl-nlp/doc/tagger-example.md

 If you want to use one of the existing models (namely, greedy averaged perceptron, as of now) you can reuse almost all of the machinery and just add a couple of functions to reflect the specifics of your task.
-I think, it's a great demonstration of the power of the generic programming capabilities of the CLOS.
+I think, it's a great demonstration of the power of the generic programming capabilities of CLOS.

 Obviously, feature engineering is on you, but training/evaluation/saving/restoring the model can be handled transparently by `CL-NLP` tools.
 There's also support for common data processing and calculation tasks.

-We have looked at some of the popular corpora in this domain (which all, unfortunately, have some usage restrictions and are not readily available, but can be obtained for research purposes).
+We have looked at some of the popular corpora in this domain (all of which, unfortunately, have some usage restrictions and are not readily available, but can be obtained for research purposes).
 And we've observed some of factors that impact the performance and robustness of machine learning models.
-I'd say that our final model is of the production-ready state-of-the-art level, so you can safely use it for your real-world tasks (under the licensing restrictions of the OnotoNotes dataset used for training it).
+I'd say that our final model is of the production-ready state-of-the-art level, so you can safely use it for your real-world tasks (under the licensing restrictions of the OntoNotes dataset used for training it).
-Surely, if you have your own data, it should be straightforward to retrain the model with it.
+Surely, if you have your own data, it should be straightforward to re-train the model with it.

 You can also add your own learning algorithms, and I'm going to be continue doing the same likewise.